mniebling/mniebling.github.io/_posts/2015-1-2-Setting-Up-Jekyll-With-LESS.md

 The complicating factor is that I am a lowly designer and know very little about this sort of stuff.
 Here are some of the options I looked at and the narrative of how I got it into place with no previous Ruby dev/build experience.

-Before any of this stuff, the very first thing I did was to change my CSS to vanilla LESS and and link the site against a compiled CSS file that doesn't exist yet.
+Before any of this, the very first thing I did was to change my CSS to vanilla LESS and and link the site against a compiled CSS file that doesn't exist yet.
 Of course, this broke all styling, but once the compilation is running, at least I'd be able to tell it worked!

 ### Plugins